vrtmrz/livesync-subscribe-publish/readme.md

   "publishDir": "../hugosite/public", // Hosting dir
   "publishPort": 8080, // Hosting port for API and/or static files "apiPath":"" // API Path
+  "useV1":false // If you are using V1 in Self-hosted LiveSync, you have to set this to true.
 }
 ```